 Qnap Turbo TS-251 is a NAS (Network-attached storage) device that has two bays for two 3.5 inch internal hard drives.
 The best thing about NAS is that you can choose internals yourself.
 Use whatever internal hard drive you want and get high capacities.
 NAS is a great choice if you want to share data between PCs and have huge stationary external storage.
 Qnap Turbo TS-251 is designed to be The NAS server for home.
 We tested this NAS with WD red internal hard drives where it reached the read speed of 92MB/s and write speed of 110MB/s.

 Check out our full review of Qnap Turbo TS-251.

 What makes a good portable hard drive

-A portable drive have to be well built-sturdy and compact enough to carry around.
-It also must have USB 3.0 connection as its waaay faster than USB 2.0.
+A portable drive has to be well built-sturdy and compact enough to carry around.
+It also must have USB 3.0 connection as its way faster than USB 2.0.
 A good warranty is always a bonus.

-An external hard drive have to have enough capacity, usually a great choice is 2TB drive as its price is very affordable and can store plenty of data.
-Some should be just fine with 1TB external hard drive.
+An external hard drive has to have enough capacity, usually, a great choice is 2TB drive as its price is very affordable and can store plenty of data.
+Some should be just fine with a 1TB external hard drive.
 Don’t get an external hard drive with super large capacity if you don’t plan to use it.
 It’s waste of your money.